-Hike Knox Mountain
+2. Knox Mountain Park

-Cycle The Myra Canyon Trail
+3. Myra Canyon Trail

-The Myra Canyon Trail is part of the historical Kettle Valley Railway and consists of 18 relatively flat train trestles to cycle over and two tunnels.
+The Myra Canyon Trail is part of the historical Kettle Valley Railway and consists of 18 relatively flat train trestles to cycle over, and two tunnels.
 The breathtaking ride through the narrow canyon follows the route where once upon a time, trains made their solitary journey along the tracks.

 The Myra Canyon Trestle bridges make the perfect half-day bike ride.
 If you’re not up for biking, it is also a beautiful walk.
 The well-marked trail between Myra Station and Ruth Station is 7.5 miles in one direction.

-When riding along the trestles, you’ll be passing a lot of burnt trees and a forest that is in the process of regenerating.
+When riding along the trestles, you’ll pass a lot of burnt trees and a forest that is in the process of regenerating.
 Forest fires are a natural threat in the Okanagan Valley, and in August 2003, lightning struck a tree and started a devastating forest fire known as the Okanagan Mountain Park fire.
 Many homes were also destroyed along with 12 of the Myra Canyon Trestles.
 It took 5 years before all the Myra Canyon bridges were completely rebuilt, restored, and open to the public.

-Rent a bike and/or take a cycling tour right from the parking lot.
+Pro Tips: Rent a bike and/or take a cycling tour right from the parking lot.
 Make sure to book in advance.

-The Myra Canyon Trestles trail is a 40-minute drive from downtown Kelowna.
+The Myra Canyon Trestles trail is a 40-minute drive from Kelowna.
 Follow McCulloch Road out of Kelowna to the Myra Forest Service Road.
 Passing vineyards and orchards, the final climb to the Myra Station Parking lot is on a gravel service road.
 Outhouses are the only facility available.

-Biking In and Around Kelowna BC
+4. Biking In And Around Kelowna

 Mission Creek Greenway Regional Park has 10 miles of shady pathways that follow Mission Creek to explore.
 Bring a picnic and relax on the rocks by the creek.

-For the keen cyclists, there is a new 31-mile long trail, the Okanagan Rail Trail, that connects Kelowna to another town in the Okanagan Valley, Vernon.
+For the keen cyclists, there is a new 31-mile-long trail, the Okanagan Rail Trail, that connects Kelowna to another town in the Okanagan Valley, Vernon.

 Rent a bike at Kelowna Bike Rentals, located at the base of Knox Mountain.
-This rental kiosk has a wide range of bikes including E-bikes.
+This rental kiosk has a wide range of bikes, including e-bikes.
 You can also rent bikes at Lakefront Sports Centre and Kelowna E-Kruise.